Home

 Summary

-Plant these bulbs in the fall with enough time to let the roots establish themselves.
+Plant Hyacinth bulbs in the fall leaving enough time for the roots establish themselves.
 They should be planted 6 to 8 inches deep and no closer than 6 inches.

-After they bloom you will need to stake them as the large amount of flowers will make the plant top heavy.
+After they bloom you will need to stake them as the large amount of flowers will make the plants top heavy.

-When the Hyacinth Flower have disappeared and the leave are yellow you can cut them to the ground, but not before as the leaves must remain to replenish the energy in the bulb for even a better season next year.
+When the Hyacinth flowers have disappeared and the leaves are yellow, the leaves must remain to replenish the energy in the bulb for even a better season next year, then you can cut them to the ground.